 Starting to run, or increasing the mileage you run, requires an uptick in energy reserves.
-We can often forget that the energy to fuel all of our endeavors ultimately needs to come from the food we eat (and no, it’s not from coffee!).
+We can often forget that the energy to fuel all of our endeavors ultimately needs to come from the food we eat (not coffee!).

 What should we eat to optimize running?

 Many people may avoid fat while beginning a running program in order to try to shed pounds.
 This is not a wise strategy for many reasons, especially in light of current research.
 A study in the Journal of the International Society of Sports Nutrition investigated the relationship between dietary fat intake and lower extremity injury in adult female runners.
 Eighty-six female runners, who were running a minimum of 20 miles per week, completed a food frequency questionnaire.
 The findings showed that, “Over half the runners in this study sustained a running-related injury in the year following their initial assessment.
 These injured runners consumed a diet significantly lower in total fat and lower in percentage of total energy from fat.”1 It’s now known that not consuming enough fat can impact runners’ health and performance.
 When choosing the right fats to eat, the term “healthy fats” is widely used, but what exactly does that mean?
 Healthy fats include monounsaturated fats found in foods such as olive oil, nuts, and avocados, as well as the omega-3 rich foods salmon, sardines, walnuts and flaxseeds.
 Another healthy fat that’s gained recent popularity is coconut oil, which contains a certain kind of fat called medium chain triglycerides (MCTs).
 One of the benefits of cooking with coconut oil is that it can be heated to higher temperatures than olive oil without oxidizing.

 What’s the skinny on eating protein and running?